WordPress/openverse/documentation/meta/maintenance/elasticsearch_cluster.md

    to the `/_cluster/settings` endpoint (in a GUI like Elasticvue or via `curl`) to deallocate shards from the bad node.
 Be sure to replace `<IP_ADDRESS>` with the private IPv4 address identified in step 1.
-1. Let the cluster relocate shards to the new node and from the retired node.
+1. The cluster will now relocate shards to the new node and from the retired node.
    Wait for the cluster health to return to green.
 1. Manually terminate the retired instance in the AWS console.
 1. In Terraform: